- Home

 Nomad Insurance covers emergency dental treatment caused by accidents (up to $1,000).
 A fall that cracks your tooth is covered.
 A cavity that needs filling is not.

 Remote Health offers dental and vision as optional add-ons to the base plan.
 Coverage includes routine cleanings, fillings, and basic vision care.
-These add-ons increase the monthly premium, but they provide coverage that is extremely difficult to find as a nomad without a domestic health plan.
+These add-ons increase the monthly premium, but they provide coverage that’s extremely difficult to find as a nomad without a domestic health plan.

 Maternity: Remote Health Add-On

-Nomad Insurance does not cover pregnancy or childbirth.
+Nomad Insurance doesn’t cover pregnancy or childbirth.
 Remote Health offers maternity as an optional add-on, typically with a waiting period (often 10-12 months) before benefits kick in.
-If you are planning to have a child while living abroad, this needs to be arranged well in advance.
+If you’re planning to have a child while living abroad, this needs to be arranged well in advance.

 Pricing Comparison